L2N6H5B3/SoftSled2/README.md

 ## Notes
 ### Certificates
-Multiple certificates have been found to work with SoftSled - these being:
+Work has been completed to enable on-the-fly certificate generation upon SoftSled provisioning / setup; however, the original certificates used with SoftSled do still work here (though password decryption will not be possible with these due to the lack of a Private Key) - these being:
 * Linksys2200.cer
 * Xbox360.cer

-Work has been completed to enable on-the-fly certificate generation upon SoftSled provisioning / setup.
+A patched version of Mcx2Prov.exe is required to enable pairing with the SoftSled-specific certificates, as these certificates do not contain a CRL.
+This could be worked-around later on but the easiest option was to patch Mcx2Prov.exe to ignore the CRL check - for our use-cases, it doesn't matter and still allows all other extenders to pair and connect as normal.

 ### Configuration
 (If using Linksys2200.cer)
 1. Copy SoftSledCA.cer to the Host Machine and install the certificate into the Local Machine Trusted Root store.
-2. Copy and replace Mcx2Prov.exe with the patched version.
+2. Copy and replace Mcx2Prov.exe with the patched version - this patched version removes the CRL check which otherwise fails the Extender setup.
 3. Start SoftSled > Setup.
 4. Go to your Media Center PC and Navigate to **Settings** > **Extenders**.
 5. Find SoftSled in the list.